 As a Hyatt Globalist member staying on points, the parking fee is waived (valet included).
-For others, the self-parking charge is $22 per night or $31 per night for valet.

 We always called the valet from our room before heading downstairs.
 Our car was downstairs waiting for us by the time we arrived every time.

 Something not to be overlooked is the resort fee.
 I really dislike resort fees.
-Usually, they amount to nothing but money that should have been included in the daily rate.
+Usually, they amount to nothing but the money that should have been included in the daily rate.

 If you take advantage of the shuttle transportation, bike usage and any water sport, you will make good use of that pesky fee.